 Studying abroad can present different challenges to different groups of students, and we strive to provide resources that help students get the most out of their experience, with individual differences in mind.
-Our staff is SafeZone trained and works with the Office of Disability Resources & Services to accommodate students with a variety of needs.
-Please see the following sections for more detailed information, and if you have a specific concern, make sure to contact us to set up an individual appointment with one of our Associate Directors.
+Our staff is SafeZone trained and works with the Office of Institutional Diversity, Equity, Advocacy and Leadership (IDEAL), and the Office of Disability Resources & Services to accommodate students with a variety of needs.
+Please see the following sections for more detailed information, and if you have a specific concern, make sure to contact us to set up an individual appointment with one of our program managers.

 Race and ethnicity abroad

 No two students studying abroad ever have quite the same experience, even in the same program and country.
 This same variety is true for students of color and those from U.S. minority ethnic or racial backgrounds.

 Cultures vary in terms of how sexual and gender identities are defined and understood.
 You will find that attitudes and tolerance toward gay, lesbian, bisexual, and trans issues vary from country to country, and possibly even within each country, as they do here in the U.S. Some countries are more welcoming and legally protective than the U.S., while others are less accepting and more restrictive.

 Students with disabilities